Termite Control Sydney

 Termite control or termite treatment is essential for Sydney homes and commercial properties susceptible to termite infestations.
 Schedule a termite inspection and let pest control experts help you stop or prevent pest infestations from happening.

-What are common types of termite treatments?
+What are common types of termite control methods?

 We use many different ways to eradicate termite colonies in and around existing buildings, ensuring we comply with Australian Standards 3660.2.
 First and foremost, termite treatment must be done before any barrier system is used.
 For example, chemical treatment to your sub-floor or perimeter of the building is not allowed till the colony is eradicated.
 (Related: How to get rid of termites)